francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_addon.md

-# Table: scalingo_addons
+# Table: scalingo_addon

 An addons is a database or other things attached to an application.

-The `scalingo_addons` table can be used to query information about an adons, and you must specify which application in the where or join clause using the `app_name` column.
+The `scalingo_addon` table can be used to query information about an adons, and you must specify which application in the where or join clause using the `app_name` column.

 ## Examples